 Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application.
 Since you’ve already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
 In this case you can share your safety number with that application by tapping the “share” icon and sending your contact your safety number.

-You do not have control over the person with whom you are chatting—she could be logging or taking screenshots of your conversation, even if you you've enabled “disappearing messages.”
+Warning: You do not have control over the person with whom you are chatting—she could be logging or taking screenshots of your conversation, even if you’ve enabled “disappearing messages.”

-To enable “disappearing messages” for a conversation, open the screen where you are able to message your contact.
-From this screen, tap the overflow icon (the three dots in the upper-right corner of the screen) and select "Disappearing messages.”
+To enable “disappearing messages” for a conversation, open the screen where you are able to message your contact or group.
+From this screen, tap the name of the contact or group at the top of the screen, then tap “Disappearing messages.”

-A new screen will appear that allows you to choose how quickly messages will disappear:
+A dialogue will appear that allows you to choose how quickly messages will disappear:

-After selecting this option you should see information in the conversation indicating that “disappearing messages” have been enabled.
+After selecting this option, tap “OK,” and then tap the “←” on the top-left corner of the screen, and you should see information in the conversation indicating that “disappearing messages” have been enabled.

 You can now send messages with the assurance that they will be removed after the chosen amount of time.